 Get Signed Up and Plan for COVID-19 Vaccinations

-Pediatric practices across the country are administering COVID-19 vaccines to adults, patients age 12 and up, and patients age 5-11.
-President Biden intends for pediatric practices to play a key role in the vaccination of young patients.
+Pediatric practices across the country are administering COVID-19 vaccines to adults, patients age 12 and up, patients age 5-11, as well as younger children, as of June 2022.
+The Federal Government and President Biden have repeatedly announced that pediatric practices shall play a key role in the vaccination of young patients.

 How can your practice get started?